Qualification | Diploma

 Please wear tight fitting clothing to allow the panel to see your movement fully.

 Plain black leotard, skin coloured or black tights and ballet shoes with or without socks.
-If you wear chose to wear socks, they should match the colour of your shoes.
+If you choose to wear socks, they should match the colour of your shoes.
 Your hair should be neat and off the face.
 Pointe shoes are not required.
 No jewellery or watches to be worn.

 No loose clothing is permitted.
-Please bring split sole jazz shoes or ballet shoes.

 Regular workshop sessions are held to give students the opportunity to work with directors, choreographers and industry professionals whilst training.
 Second and third year students also have to opportunity to join the Italia Conti Agency and undertake professional work should the opportunity arise.
 During the 3rd year students take part in Dance Productions and their final Showcase whereby agents are invited, and Italia Conti has connections with many of these.